 Sky Sports have the right to show the entire tournament in the UK.
 They’ll be airing coverage on the Sky Sports Golf channel.
 This can also be viewed on the Sky Sports website, or via the Sky Go app.
-You can get every sports channel for £20 a month, but there’s also an £18 subscription that lets you watch the US Open and doesn’t lock you into a contract.
+You can add every sports channel to an existing Sky TV subscription for £20 a month, but there’s also an £18 subscription that lets you watch the US Open and doesn’t lock you into a long-term contract.

 If you’re not a Sky customer, you can watch the US Open with a NOW TV subscription.
-This provides access to the Sky Sports streams, but allows you to buy a daily, weekly, or monthly pass (£7.99, £12.99, and £33.99, respectively).
-There’s even a golf-specific summer pass for £70 that will let you watch two majors, the entire Ryder Cup, and the PGA tour.
+This provides access to the Sky Sports streams, but allows you to buy a daily, weekly, or monthly pass (£8.99, £14.99, and £33.99, respectively).

 If you already have a Sky Sports or NOW TV account, watching content is as simple as connecting to a British VPN server.
 However, both services require a payment method that’s registered in the UK, making them all but impossible to sign up for from elsewhere.
 As such, unless you have a friend willing to share their login details with you, there’s no fool-proof way to access Sky Sports or NOW TV from abroad.